 Hence, rather than splitting your time and energy into all four burners, choose to focus on one or two of them.

 And luckily, life is seasonal.
-When you are young and at your 20’s, most probably you will spend most of your time in school and with your friends.
-When you are at your 30’s to 40’s, highly likely, you will spend your time and energy on work and build your career.
+When you are young and in your 20’s, most probably you will spend most of your time in school and with your friends.
+When you are in your 30’s to 40’s, highly likely, you will spend your time and energy on work and build your career.
 And when you are above 50’s, most likely, you will spend most of your time with your family.

 As you can see, life is seasonal and you spend your time and energy according to your age.

 And if you try to achieve work-life balance and try to spend all your time on all of the four areas, you will never shine in any of them.

 This is why you should ignore the work-life balance equation.